MBA/MAcc/MM/MSCM/MBAn Academic Honors

 • Financial Management Association National Honor Society: The Financial Management Association is a professional organization that sponsors a national honor society for finance students.
 Membership requires outstanding scholastic achievement in both finance and accounting courses.
 While Ross Business School does not have a Chapter of this organization, information about the organization can be found at their website https://www.fma.org/national-honor-society.

-For our Full-time MBA students, Ross provides a term-specific recognition of students who have performed exceptionally well in their academic course work.
-This Dean’s List designation is recorded on students’ unofficial transcripts.
-At the conclusion of each Fall and Winter term, students in the top 10% of their group will receive this designation.
-Groups are defined as follows:
+Ross provides a term-specific recognition of graduate students who have performed exceptionally well in their academic coursework.
+This Dean’s List designation is recorded on the student’s unofficial transcripts.
+At the conclusion of each Fall and Winter term, students in the top 10% of their degree program will receive this designation.
+FTMBA1 and FTMBA2 students are evaluated separately, as are Weekend MBA first-year and second-year students.
+MAcc, MBAn, MSCM, and MM students will be evaluated within their respective degree programs.
+Online MBA students will be evaluated as a single group.

 Eligibility requirements: